SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

   with gathered `Purchase` information.
 * The action taken next is the `direct-authorization` operation that is returned in the first request.
-You `POST` the payer's card data to the URL in the[`direct-authorization` operation][authorization].
+You `POST` the payer's card data to the URL in the [`direct-authorization`][authorization] operation.
-* If 3-D Secure authentication is required, you will then receive a URL where you will have to redirect the payer.
+* If the issuer requires 3-D Secure authentication, you will then receive an operation called `redirect-authentication`.
+You must redirect the payer to this URL to let them authenticate against the issuers 3-D secure page.
-* When the payment is completed, the payer needs to be redirected back to your merchant/webshop site.
+* When the 3-D Secure flow is completed, the payer needs to be redirected back to your merchant/webshop site.
+* If the issuer does not require 3-D Secure authentication, the payment will already be completed in the `direct-authorization` call.
+Note that this could mean both that the payment is OK or Failed.
 * Finally you make a `GET` request towards Swedbank Pay with the `paymentID` received in the first step, which will return the purchase result.